nissint/graceland/README.md

    }
 });
 ```
+#### Values
-#### Values - Values are simple strings, objects or numerical values that one my want to inject into factories for configuration.
+* Values are simple strings, objects or numerical values that one my want to inject into factories for configuration.
+  * Example:
 ```
 graceland.register({
    id: 'importantValue',